willllhallll/protonvpn-tray-status/README.md

 ## Install and Start

 To install on Linux, clone this repository into the `/opt/` directory.
-To launch on boot, add the following to your startup app list:
+To launch, run the following command:

 `nohup python3 /opt/protonvpn-tray-status/tray.py &`

+To launch on boot, add the above to your startup app list.
+On Ubuntu, this is managed in settings by searching for "Startup Applications".

 ### Authentication Note